 Types of Welding Positions

-Following are the four main types of welding positions:
+The Following are the five main types of welding positions:

 - Flat Position (1G and 1F)

 - Overhead Position (4G and 4F)

 #1 Flat Position (1G and 1F)